adtork/vWAN-Routing-Intent-with-Forced-Tunneling/README.md

 Now we can see that we are no longer learning the 0.0.0.0/0 from On-Prem anymore and the express-route gateway is injecting those routes to the MSEE, which in turn sends them down to on-prem.
 Now, lets look at the VM effective routes in the hub as well!
 ![image](https://github.com/user-attachments/assets/0adda907-25b6-47e5-920a-4679f7256078)
 <br>
 We can see the VM is now learning the 0.0.0.0/0 via the internal FW IP inside the vhub and no longer hairpinning down and following on-prem like before.
 So, what does this really mean overall?
-It means the 0.0.0.0/0 being injectded via routing-itent won over the 0.0.0.0/ being advertised from on-premise and you cannot do both!
+It means the 0.0.0.0/0 being injected via routing-itent won over the 0.0.0.0/ being advertised from on-premise and you cannot do both!
 As we saw, the VM picks the default route being injected by vWAN and no longer learns from on-prem.
 On-prem in turns learns the 0.0.0.0/0 as well from the vhub!